Reinhard Seiler: Invasion of the Soviet Union

-Promoted to Hauptmann (Captain) in December, he returned to his command of 1./JG 54 in the spring of 1941, as the Luftwaffe prepared for the upcoming invasion of Russia - Operation Barbarossa.
-JG 54 was tasked with providing the fighter cover for Army Group North and its advance toward Leningrad.
+Operation Barbarossa, the German invasion of the Soviet Union, began on 22 June 1941.
+In the fortnight prior, JG 54 had been moved to an airfield in Lindenthal near Rautenberg, East Prussia, present-day Uslowoje in Kaliningrad Oblast.
+Tasked with supporting Army Group North in its advance through the Baltic states towards Leningrad, the unit began combat operations shortly afterwards.

 On the opening day of the campaign (22 June 1941) he shot down 3 aircraft, thereby doubling his score, and as his unit leap-frogged to new airbases across the Baltic States over the next few weeks his score continued to rise.
 By the end of September, he had 33 victories and his unit had finally settled down, establishing itself at Siverskaya, (about 60 km south of Leningrad).
-He had been awarded the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 20 August recognising his leadership and combat success.
+He had been awarded the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 20 August recognizing his leadership and combat success.

-With the loss of Arnold Lignitz on 30 September (shot down over Leningrad), Hauptmann Seiler was assigned to command III.
-Gruppe (also based at Siverskaya), as Barbarossa entered its critical phase.
+On 1 October 1941, Seiler was appointed Gruppenkommandeur (group commander) of III.
+Gruppe of JG 54.
+He replaced Hauptmann Arnold Lignitz who had been posted as missing in action after he had been shot down over Leningrad the day before.
+Command of his former 1.
+Staffel was then passed to Oberleutnant Heinz Lange.
+At the time, III.
+Gruppe was also based at Siverskaya.

 Despite surrounding the city, it could not be taken so Hitler decided instead to besiege it.
 For the next three years, JG 54 would stay, essentially, encamped outside the city interdicting the supply lines and intercepting the frantic attempts of the Russians to lift the siege in offensive after offensive.

 Seiler himself remained as Gruppenkommandeur of III./JG 54 for nearly one and a half years.
 He was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 15 October then the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 20 December 1941, having flown 200 missions.
 In spring 1942 Geschwaderkommodore (Wing Commander) Hannes Trautloft had the idea for fighter interceptions of Soviet night-harassment raids on moonlit nights.
 A great success, they claimed 56 victories for no losses.
 Seiler was the most successful pilot in these missions, scoring 16 night-victories between March and June 1942 and he was also promoted to Major in June.
 Throughout 1942, JG 54 continued to cover the north: the Leningrad siege and Demyansk fronts.
 In December though, Seiler took his III./JG 54 to Smolensk in the centre, and then soon after in early 1943 rotated back to the west as part of Adolf Galland's mis-guided plan to swap units between the western and eastern fronts in exchange for I./Jagdgeschwader 26 (JG 26—26th Fighter Wing).